ValueXu/sharebike/README.md

 The project is a mission from my teacher.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 All data comes from [fastmoke.site](https://www.fastmoke.site) using my own key.
-I cant promise the development mock will be usefull.
+I cant promise the development mock data will be usefull.
 So, if you wanna try this project, please change the baseAPI in '/src/axios/index.js'.
 If I have some free time, I'll upload the moke profiles.

 ## Available Scripts